EECS 498: Advanced Programming and Principles of Software Design

 Extensions and Exceptions

-We do not accept late work.
-Project and lab submissions are not allowed past the published deadline, except in the circumstances outlined below.
+We do not regularly accept late work.
+Project submissions are not allowed past the published deadline, except in the circumstances outlined below.

 Planned Exceptions.
 We will consider extension requests made at least two weeks in advance, for example, for religious holidays or planned medical procedures.